 The first chart below compares performance of all accounts over the past twelve months (blue) to the Equal Weighted Russell 1000 (EQAL in red).
-Charts reflect price change of each position, ignoring position size and excluding cash and management fees since my personal accounts do not have fees.
-Based on dollars and not position price change, Time-Weighted Returns (TWR) over twelve months were -5.8% compared to -5.9% for the overall EQAL benchmark.
+Charts reflect price change of each position plus dividends, ignoring position size and excluding cash and management fees since my personal accounts do not have fees.